Skinnamarink TV

-Skinnamarink TV is a children's television show created by Richard Mortimer.
-The series originally aired on The Learning Channel programming block on Ready Set Learn in the United States and CBC Television in Canada.
+Skinnamarink TV is a children's sketch comedy television show created by Richard Mortimer and starring Sharon, Lois & Bram.
+The series originally aired on CBC Television in Canada, and in the United States on The Learning Channel's programming block Ready Set Learn!.
 It was created by Lynn Harvey and Richard Mortimer (Twist Productions) for Skinnamarink Entertainment in association with Craftsman & Scribes Creative Workshop, The Learning Channel, and the Canadian Broadcasting Corporation (CBC).

 Plot

-It starred Sharon, Lois and Bram and two new characters C.C.
-Copycat, a sarcastic blue feline played by Dwayne Adams, and Ella Acapella, a young female elephant, played by Tikka Sherman.
+It starred Sharon, Lois & Bram and two new characters C.C.
+CopyCat, a sarcastic blue feline played by Dwayne Adams, and Ella Acapella, a young female elephant, played by Tikka Sherman.

 The show mocked the life of an actual television station.
 It included many skits and musical bits with Sharon, Lois & Bram acting as many different characters.
 Along with Ella Acapella and C.C.
-Copycat, Sharon, Lois & Bram operate a fictional TV station called Skinnamarink TV.
+CopyCat, Sharon, Lois & Bram operate a fictional TV station called Skinnamarink TV.
 The name comes from the song Skidamarink which closed the trio's original program, The Elephant Show.

 The wraparounds involved the Big Red Button which did various things to the studio and the group.